EmanueleCosenza/polyphemus/generation.md

 [Home]({{ site.baseurl }}{% link index.markdown %})

 This section contains samples generated from random latent codes.
-The 2-bar samples are looped and are obtained by concatenating the same audio sample to make the listening analysis easier.
+The 2-bar samples are looped 4 times to make the listening analysis easier.

 ## 2-bars